TriKro/rsb-content/part4-evaluative_market_experiment/closed-end-survey.md

 Based on your responses, check to see if any of the questions were too obviously worded or confusing.

 Look at overall scores.
-Compare average answers to a benchmark you have or predetermined expectations.
+Compare average answers to a benchmark or predetermined expectations.

 Also look at the distributions of responses.
 Are they normally distributed?
 Skewed?
 A power law distribution \(i.e. 80/20\)?